Clatsop Butte Park

 About the Location

-Clatsop Butte Park serves an important function in emergency preparedness.
-It is designated as a Basic Earthquake Emergency Communication Node (BEECN), a place where residents can go to ask for emergency assistance or report severe damage or injury in the event of a major earthquake that disrupts phone services.
+Clatsop Butte Park also serves an important function in the community's emergency planning.
+It's designated as a Basic Earthquake Emergency Communication Node (BEECN), as a gathering point where people can seek assistance or report serious damage after a major earthquake disrupts normal communication channels.

 All Features & Facilities